A child answers a question on the blackboard during class.

 The Luminos Fund was incubated by the Legatum Foundation and their philanthropic advisor, Geneva Global, over the course of the last several years.
 Inspired by their initial successful partnership with the Stromme Foundation in West Africa in 2010, Legatum and Geneva Global created a refined accelerated learning program to enable children in Ethiopia, who are denied an education, get back to school.
 Through Legatum's investment, over 100,000 children have been educated in over 3,700 schools since 2011.

 The Luminos Fund began operations as the Speed School Fund in 2016.
-In its first year of operations, the Fund expanded to two new countries, continuing to scale the Speed School program as well as piloting new approaches to bring refugees and other marginalized children back to school.
+In its first year of operations, the Fund expanded to two new countries, continuing to scale the Second Chance program as well as piloting new approaches to bring refugees and other marginalized children back to school.
 With an expanded programmatic scope, the Fund sought a new name which would better encompass our full vision to be the R&D laboratory for education for the most vulnerable.
 In February 2017, we adopted a name, the Luminos Fund, which reflects our dedication to creating education innovations that unlock the light within every child.

 Contact us to learn how you can join a vibrant community of donors and help improve the life prospects of millions of children around the world.